If you have ever tried solving a Classification task using a Machine

 Learning.
 From our experience, Sklearn is the tool you will likely use

-the most to calculate Precision (especially, if you are working with the
+the most to calculate Accuracy (especially, if you are working with the

 tabular data).
-Fortunately, you can do it in a blink of an eye.
+Fortunately, you can do it in just a few lines of code.

 In the vision AI field, the Accuracy score algorithm is slightly different.
 For instance segmentors, semantic segmentors, and object detectors, a prediction is correct if the predicted class equals the ground truth one and the prediction's IoU is above a certain threshold (often, a threshold of 0.5 is used).